MohammedDarawad/OrderManagementSystem/README.md

 | PUT          | /stock                                | 200 (OK)         | to update a stocks information                                 |
 | DELETE       | /stock/stockId                        | 200 (OK)         | to delete a stocks                                             |
 | POST         | /stock/productId                      | 201 (CREATED)    | to create a new stock for a product                            |

+to build the docker image u used the docker-compose file to compose my docekr image with a mysql image and then executed the (docker-compose up) command